tjFogarty/boilerplate/README.md

 # Boilerplate

 ## TL;DR
-`npm install && gulp install` then run `gulp` to run the default task which will compile assets. `gulp watch` will run browsersync and watch assets for changes.
+`npm install` then run `npm run watch` to run the default task which will launch browsersync and watch assets for changes.

-You can fire this into a static or CMS based project.
-Configuration changes are made in `config.js` which have already been given some default values.
-First thing to change would be the local_url.

-Gulp tasks are broken into files located in the tasks folder.
+Build scripts are location in the `bin` folder, so you can change the `sync` task to include your own development url.

 This makes heavy use of awesome things done by other people: